slowkow/picardmetrics/README.md

 $ picardmetrics collate
 Usage: picardmetrics collate PREFIX DIR
-  All picardmetrics output files in DIR will be collated.
+  Find all picardmetrics output files in DIR and collate them into a file named 'PREFIX-all-metrics.tsv'.
-  A file named 'PREFIX-all-metrics.tsv' will be written in DIR.
 ```

 ## Installation